OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 - `(in_taxon some 'Tetrapoda') DisjointWith (in_taxon some 'Teleostei')`

-The addition of these axioms is sufficient to detect the unsatisfiability of 'whisker in catfish' in both HermiT and ELK.
+The addition of axioms like that is sufficient to detect the unsatisfiability of 'whisker in catfish' in both HermiT and ELK.
 This is the explanation:

 - `'whisker in catfish' EquivalentTo ('whisker' and (in_taxon some 'Siluriformes'))`
 - `'whisker' SubClassOf 'hair'`